jebovic/ops/README.md

 # install only roles needed for the base playbook
 cd playbooks/requirements
 ansible-galaxy install -r base.yml -p ../roles

+# Then you can add roles from a more specific playbook
+ansible-galaxy install -r monitoring.yml -p ../roles
 ```

 ### Run a playbook

-Example #1: run the base playbook on all servers listed in playbooks/inventory/local file
+**Example #1**: run the base playbook on all servers listed in playbooks/inventory/local file

 ```
 cd playbooks